 What all happened on this day in history

-Remembering the dates and names of people while studying history has always been a difficult task for students.
-We often take history far granted our present has been shaped by all the events which have happened in the past.
+Every day is filled with a treasure of historical events.
+Many great personalities, freedom fighters were born and important events took place.
+Thus, it has shaped the modern society and we often take history for granted our present has been shaped by all the events which have happened in the past.
 Here are more historical events happened this day.

 For more such informative articles stay tuned to OWN Guru.